Mid State Trail: Pennsylvania's Wildest Trail

 Long ago, all trails were footpaths.
 Then the Spaniards introduced the horse, and later came the bicycle and the automobile.
 Still later the ATV arrived on the scene.
 Some people who have created travelways to ride one or more of these items on, have appropriated the term "trail" in naming some of their passages, so now people frequently confuse a natural surface footpath in the trees with a graded stone-covered narrow road.
 We carry the name Mid State TRAIL for historical reasons, but we are as we always have been, a FOOTPATH welcoming those who WALK.

-Our vision statment articulates our reasons behind the placement and occasional relocations of the Mid State Trail.
+Our vision statement articulates our reasons behind the placement and occasional relocations of the Mid State Trail.

 MST Maps and Guide sets are sold at outing supply or book stores, by mail from the Mid State Trail Association, and online on this Web site.
 Please check here for more information.